fcarriedo/svc/README.md

 # svc

-Tool that lets you install a arbitrary executables as a service
+Tool that lets you install an arbitrary executables as a service

 ### Why